Being an Expat Teenager

 - Anxiety, worry, stress and tension (https://www.psychologytoday.com/us/conditions/adjustment-disorder)

 Parents should try to be close to their youngsters and encourage them to socialise.
-Children need time to adjust to a new school and the new social environment.
+Children need time to adjust to a new school and social environment.
 Focusing on just the academics of your child will undoubtedly make it difficult for him/her to accept the unique situation and make the best out of it.
 Talking with them about your feelings and struggle can make them feel less alone.
-By just listening to them, whenever they want to speak, can ease their grief.
-Parents tend to suffer sometimes a lot if they see, that their children are sad or want to be alone.
+Just listening to them whenever they want to speak can ease their grief.
+Parents sometimes suffer a lot if they see their children are sad or want to be alone.

 It takes just three things to help adjust:

 - A: Respect their own space